 CPL Webinar Project

 CPL has launched our Informational Webinars Project to address the important, pressing issues of the day.
-The webinars are broadcast live on our YouTube channel and later posted to our webinar page.
+The webinars are available on our YouTube channel.
 Our goal is for our webinars to be a source of information for parents, teachers, grandparents or anyone interested in protecting our children.

 If you have a topic you would like CPL to address in one of our webinars, please let us know at Contact Us.
 We would love to hear from you!

 Parental Rights Project

 Justina’s story is one of governmental tyranny, child imprisonment and endangerment, harmful and unethical medical experimentation and conflicts of interest.